nijuyonkadesu/preemptive-impressions/homework/homelab/podman.md

 1. Check man page for systemd
 2. https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html

-1. Rootless: ~/.config/containers/systemd/
+- Rootless: ~/.config/containers/systemd/
-2. Root: /etc/containers/systemd/
+- Root: /etc/containers/systemd/

+## Steps

+1. do relevant parts from `./tdlib.md`
+2. rtfm
+3. create a `.container` file
+4. configure env in a plain file with root:root (for now)
+5. copy the `.container` file to Root dir
+6. systemd daemon reload
+7. start it

 # TODO:

-1. GO look at sample systemd.unit files or smth and get idea of general structure
+1. [OK] GO look at sample systemd.unit files or smth and get idea of general structure
     a. `cd /etc/systemd/` - aight
-2. Then my goal is to run telegram server as a service with podman secret
+2. [OK] Then my goal is to run telegram server as a service with podman secret
-3. Expose a port and see if it's addressable over local network (over tailscale too)
+3. [OK] Expose a port and see if it's addressable over local network (over tailscale too)
-4. continue reading podman-systemd.unit, container section
+4. [OK] continue reading podman-systemd.unit, container section
-5. Move this readme one level up
+5. [OK] copy the .container file to Root dir
+6. [OK] Image pull error
+7. automate image building and updating
+8. security is a big question lmao, explore on `Network=` under `[Service]`

 # Secrets